 Video is used as a means of recording reality; it captures images in a manner that seems objective.
 However, unlikedocumentary film, which demands verisimilitude, an art film focuses on experimentation—it is fictional.
 Many artistsappropriate the methods of documentary filmmaking, interviewing people in seemingly objective, truthful ways, thenediting the narrative, and using post-production, to bring forth different representations of reality.
 Mixing documentary and fiction, they attempt to reveal hidden truths.

-In this first edition of “Film Talks,” Marie Voignier (recipient of The Marcel Duchamp Prize 2018 nomination), Jiang Zhi (artist) and Dong Bingfeng (curator/critic) are invited to share their unique views on the relationship between fiction and documentation in video art.
+In this first edition of “Video Talks,” Marie Voignier (recipient of The Marcel Duchamp Prize 2018 nomination), Jiang Zhi (artist) and Dong Bingfeng (curator/critic) are invited to share their unique views on the relationship between fiction and documentation in video art.

 * All proceeds from the activities will be used to support the operation and development of UCCA public programs;